-Are you looking for ways to provide support for challenging students?
+What can you do to provide support for challenging students like Jamie?

 It’s true.
 The kids that challenge us are thirsty for much more than discipline and limits.
 Unfortunately, teacher education programs don’t spend a lot of time preparing or training teachers to meet the emotional needs of students.
 Behavior management is usually covered in teacher prep programs, but that’s only half the puzzle.